AbdulRafaySabir/demo-repository/README.md

 # demo-repository
-This is demo repository for practicing making repositories.
+This is a demo repository for practicing making repositories.
+author: Abdul Rafay Sabir